European shares fall as ECB starts buying bonds

 Investors were also rattled by data from China showing a slide in imports, while the Bank of France cut its growth forecast for the French economy for the first quarter to 0.3 percent from 0.4 percent.

-Shares in European property groups also retreated.
-Unibail was down 2.4 percent and Klepierre 2.2 percent as traders cited a downbeat research note by JPMorgan.
+Shares in European property groups also retreated, with Unibail down 2.4 percent and Klepierre down 2.8 percent, as traders cited a downbeat research note by JPMorgan.
 The bank downgraded its rating on the two stocks to 'neutral' from 'overweight', citing valuation levels.

-Swiss cement group Holcim rose 1.1 percent and French peer Lafarge slid 1.5 percent after Swiss weekly SonntagsZeitung reported Holcim's largest stakeholder, Thomas Schmidheiny, wants a better deal for Holcim's shareholders in the merger between the two groups.
+Swiss cement group Holcim rose 1.3 percent and French peer Lafarge fell 1 percent after Swiss weekly SonntagsZeitung reported Holcim's largest stakeholder, Thomas Schmidheiny, wants a better deal for Holcim's shareholders in the merger between the two groups.

 Europe bourses in 2015: link.reuters.com/pap87v